跳到主要內容

 IV.Operation of the Compensation Committee:

-In the 113th year of the Republic of China, nine meetings have been held (A), and the attendance of committee members is as follows:
+In the 114th year of the Republic of China, seven meetings have been held (A), and the attendance of committee members is as follows:

 Independent Director